 Behind the Exhibit: Displaying Science and Technology in Museums and World’s Fairs

-What are the narratives that stay behind public display of scientific artifacts and collections?
+What are the narratives that stay behind the public display of scientific artefacts and collections?
 How has scientific heritage been used in the public arena of the museum today as well as one century ago?
 The lesson will focus on the complex relationship that national and international exhibitions and science museums have had over the years, dealing also with the birth and diffusion of science museums.
 Among many examples, the seminar will focus also on the case study of the National Museum of Science and Technology Leonardo da Vinci in Milan.

 The impact of digital media on Visual Communication of Science

 Digital communication is becoming more visual: images and videos are regularly uploaded, downloaded, edited, re-contextualised, shared and re-shared on the Internet and social media outlets.

 Though these visuals are widespread online, we still lack tools to discern their accuracy, authenticity and potential interpretations.